Mickey Mouse universe: Butch the Bulldog

 Butch the Bulldog is Pluto's nemesis.
 He first appeared in the film Bone Trouble (1940), where Pluto tried to steal his bone.
-Ever since then Butch has been antagonizing Pluto.
+Ever since then, Butch has been antagonizing Pluto.
 Sometimes, Butch competes with Pluto for the affections of Dinah the Dachshund.
-At one point Butch even antagonized Figaro the Kitten (Figaro and Frankie, 1947).
+At one point, Butch even antagonized Figaro the Kitten (Figaro and Frankie, 1947).

 The rest of his filmography includes T-Bone for Two (1942), Canine Casanova (1945), Pluto's Kid Brother (1946), The Purloined Pup (1946), Pluto's Housewarming (1947), Pluto's Purchase (1948), Pluto's Sweater (1949), Pluto's Heart Throb (1950), and Wonder Dog (1950).
+His owner never appeared in the short films.
+Butch's vocal effects in these shorts are provided by Jimmy MacDonald.

+Butch appears in the "Robocat" episode of Chip 'n Dale: Rescue Rangers voiced by Jim Cummings.
+This version can speak in a gangster accent and assists the Rescue Rangers when dealing with Fat Cat's gang.

-He is also a recurring character in the television series Mickey Mouse Works and House of Mouse, appearing as a rival to Pluto in the cartoons starring him.
-His owner never appeared in the short films, but in Mickey Mouse Clubhouse, his owner is confirmed to be Pete.
+Butch is also a recurring character in the television series Mickey Mouse Works and House of Mouse with his vocal effects provided by Frank Welker.
+He appears as a rival to Pluto in the cartoons starring him.

+In Mickey Mouse Clubhouse and Mickey Mouse Mixed-Up Adventures, Pete is shown as Butch's owner and is depicted with brown fur.
+Butch's vocal effects are also provided by Frank Welker here.

+Butch appears in Chip 'n' Dale: Park Life with his vocal effects provided by David Gasman.

-Fifi the Peke
+Salty the Seal

-Fifi the Peke is Minnie's "prize pooch" and Pluto's girlfriend.
-In one cartoon ("Pluto's Quin-puplets") Pluto and Fifi even had five puppies together.
-One of them was eventually named Pluto Junior.
-Later on, Fifi was replaced as Pluto's girlfriend by Dinah the Dachshund.
-Fifi disappeared from animation but she appeared in the line of merchandise called "Minnie 'n Me" as Minnie's dog.
-She eventually returned to animation in the Mickey Mouse short "You, Me and Fifi", and later appeared in Chip 'n' Dale: Park Life.
+Salty the Seal is a seal who shows up in typical seal locations (the circus, the beach, the zoo, the Arctic) and annoys Pluto into chasing him, causing Pluto to get into dangerous predicaments.
+Salty typically saves him, leading Salty and Pluto to become best friends—until Salty's next appearance, when the cycle begins again.
+Salty's debut was in Pluto's Playmate (1942), later returning in Rescue Dog (1947) and the particularly famous Mickey and the Seal (1948).
+Salty also has appearances in the television series Mickey Mouse Works, House of Mouse and Mickey Mouse Clubhouse.

 Dinah the Dachshund

 Dinah the Dachshund appears as Pluto's girlfriend although she sometimes dates Butch the Bulldog as well.
 She first appears in The Sleepwalker.
 In Canine Casanova, when she winds up in the dog pound, Pluto saves the day, becomes Dinah's hero and the two start dating.
 In other cartoons such as In Dutch, Pluto's Heart Throb and Wonder Dog, the two engage in further romance, often with Butch the Bulldog as Pluto's romantic rival.

-Dinah has more recently appeared in several cartoon shorts in the anthology series Mickey Mouse Works and Disney's House of Mouse, where Pluto's Arrow Error shows Dinah as Butch's girlfriend first with no serious interest in Pluto.
+Dinah has more recently appeared in several cartoon shorts in the anthology series Mickey Mouse Works and House of Mouse, where Pluto's Arrow Error shows Dinah as Butch's girlfriend first with no serious interest in Pluto.